prashantkhanna100/Upgrade_In_Home_Assignment_QA/README.md

 Upgrade - In home assignment for SDET/QA Interview

-**Steps to set up this framework/ execute tests**
+**Steps to set up framework and execute tests**

 1. Java should be installed in your machine.
 To check, run java -version, javac -version in terminal
 2. Maven should be installed in your machine.
 To check, run mvn --version in terminal.
 3. Clone this repository -> https://github.com/prashantkhanna100/Upgrade_In_Home_Assignment_QA.git
+4. Install Intellij or any other IDE
+5. Open Project - select the folder where you downloaded the code repository
+6. Open src/Test/UpgradeLoans/UITests.java or src/Test/UpgradeLoans/APITests.java and right click and execute tests.
-4. Open terminal and go to folder where you downloaded the code repository
+7. or Open Terminal -> go to folder where you downloaded the repo and run "mvn clean test"
-5. Run "mvn clean test" and then open this file in browser to see the test results -> "target/surefire-reports/emailable-report.html"
+8. Open this file in browser to see the test results -> "target/surefire-reports/emailable-report.html"

-** Things to improve/update in this framework **
+**Next Steps**
 1. Add logs for better failure analysis
 2. Add try catch blocks for better Exception Handling and better logging
 3. Add support for multiple browsers for UI tests